takuti/takuti.me/_content/en/services.md

 lastmod: '2026-05-19'
 ---

 As a technical product builder based in Ottawa, Canada, I have provided the following services to individuals and organizations worldwide since 2022.
-Terms differ depending on a client's need, location, and currency.
-Feel free to [contact](/contact) for a casual inquiry.
+See my [portfolio](/work) to learn more about my work, and feel free to [contact me](/contact) for a casual inquiry.
+Terms differ depending on a client's needs, location, and currency.

 ![takuya-presenting](/images/annual-review-2023/me.jpeg)